1997–98 Detroit Red Wings season

 The 1997–98 Detroit Red Wings season was the 72nd National Hockey League season in Detroit, Michigan.
 The highlight of the Red Wings' season was winning the Stanley Cup for a second season in a row.

 Regular season

 Sergei Fedorov's holdout

-After a lengthy holdout to start the 1997–98 season, Fedorov, a restricted free-agent, signed an offer sheet with the Carolina Hurricanes worth up to $38 million (with bonuses).
+After a lengthy holdout to start the 1997–98 season, Sergei Fedorov, a restricted free-agent, signed an offer sheet with the Carolina Hurricanes worth up to $38 million (with bonuses).
 The Red Wings matched the offer on February 26, 1998, ending Fedorov's holdout.
 The offer broke down as: $14 million for signing, $2 million for 21 regular season games and $12 million for the team reaching conference finals. $28 million for 43 total games in 1997–98 is the largest single season amount paid to an NHL athlete.
 Fedorov helped the Red Wings win their second consecutive Stanley Cup that year.